Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Editing a Contact

+The contact editing operation is supported in mobile applications only.

 To edit a known contact, use the `APP_CONTROL_OPERATION_EDIT` operation with the `application/vnd.tizen.contact` MIME type.
 To specify various contact details, refer to the extras defined below.

 **Figure: Editing a contact**